Campbell Park Orchard Planting

-We are currently fundraising for more trees with the help of Tori Ratcliffe Art – Pet Portrait and Wildlife Artist who has offered to help us raise funds by running a raffle to win one of Tori’s amazing paintings.
+We fundraised for more trees with the help of Tori Ratcliffe Art – Pet Portrait and Wildlife Artist who has offered to help us raise funds by running a raffle to win one of Tori’s amazing paintings.

 With the help of the local community it was decided to plant in the middle of the park where the sunlight would be strongest to help them grow and bear fruit.
 Everyone got really stuck in, donning gloves and with shovels in hand many planted there first ever tree.

 Children were treated to a hula session where they learned how to hula hoop like a true professional!
 Food and drinks were also prepared for participants to enjoy, thirsty work for all involved, especially those who had a tough bit of turf to dig up.